-You may have noticed lots of ants on your trees branches and leaves and are wondering if thats a bad thing?
+You may have noticed lots of ants on the branches and leaves of your tree and are wondering if thats a bad thing?

 In short, yes the presence of ants on your tree usually indicates the presence of an infestation of sap sucking insects, and should be controlled to keep your tree healthy.

 Sap sucking insects such as aphids, mealybugs, scale insects and whiteflies pierce the cells of young leaves and tender shoots on citrus trees, then suck out the nutritious liquid inside.

 Ants appear in citrus trees where sap-feeders are active because these pests excrete a sweet, sticky substance called honeydew that the ants eat.
 Ant activity also produces Sooty Mould, a fungal bi-product of the honeydew excreted by sap sucking insects.

 Appearance: Ants travelling up the tree trunk and visible on the backs of leaves and branches.
 Sooty mold has the appearance of a black soot like substance found on the leaves and branches.